How Moving Online Can Boost Your Nonprofit Membership Benefits

 However, these fees should be weighed against the many benefits of online payment!
 Your organization would regain time that would otherwise be spent on processing membership paperwork, data entry, handling checks, and waiting for banks to process funds.

 Online payment services are rarely ever free.
-If you didn’t have to pay for a transaction fee recently for a recent online donation or purchase, it’s because someone behind-the-scenes absorbed and paid the transaction fee for you.
+If you didn’t have to pay a transaction fee recently for a recent online donation or purchase, it’s because someone behind the scenes absorbed and paid the transaction fee for you.

 Springly’s transaction fee for each transaction is 3.5% total amount + $0.30.